This review was updated in October 2020.

 Some people want their kettle to be as unobtrusive as possible, and certainly not loud enough to drown out the radio or music.
 But if you like to flick on the kettle, then go off into a different room while it boils, you might like one that’s a bit louder, so you can hear when it clicks off.

 You might be surprised at how cheap – or expensive – a kettle can be.
-Our samples ranged from £22.99 to £149
+Our samples range from £22.99 to £149.

 Best kettles for hard water